chixodo-xyz/ipfs-gatewayacl/README.md

 >2.
 Origin_filter does not make sense with direct because it will never have a referer or origin...
 >3.
 IPNS speed reduced when using dnslink

+## ToDo

+- Add "help" action to `src/ipfs-gatewayacl`
+- Add "config" action to `src/ipfs-gatewayacl` and edit prod.install (in ipfs-gateway-git)
+- Add usage of default config file in `src/ipfs-gatewayacl`

 ## Requirements

 - Linux OS (tested on Arch)